 Ask sales interview questions that show their personality, not just their skills.
 Their sales skills might get them far in a sales process, but make sure to test how they interact with others.
 Some of the behavioral questions you can ask are:

 There are no perfect answers to these questions, but you can gauge the true intentions and the ability to empower others from your candidate’s response—both verbal and non-verbal.
+A good interviewer reads between the lines.

 Even though sales roles can vary from entry-level positions through to account management and even executive positions, it’s crucial to look for these qualities in all potential salespeople, and identify their strengths and weaknesses.